lbl-srg/obc/specification/source/glossary.rst

      called models, and to run these models, typically together with other models.
      An FMU may either be self-integrating (:term:`co-simulation`) or require the simulator to perform the numerical integration (:term:`model-exchange`).
+     The first are sometimes called FMU-CS, while the second are called FMU-ME.
      See further http://fmi-standard.org/.

    Functional Mockup Unit